nextcloud/gallery/README.md

 In your terminal go into the **owncloud/apps/** directory and then run the following command:
 ```
-$ git clone -b stable8 https://github.com/interfasys/galleryplus.git
+$ git clone -b stable8 https://github.com/owncloud/galleryplus.git
 ```

 Now you can activate it in the apps menu.
-It's called Gallery+
+It's called Gallery

 To update the app go inside you **owncloud/apps/galleryplus/** directory and type:
 ```